-- (1) No person with one or more protected characteristics shall be denied or face discontinuation of, or unfair discrimination with regard to the right to reside, purchase, rent, or otherwise occupy any property; - (2) No person with one or more protected characteristics shall be evicted because of one or more protected characteristics, from any kind of accommodation, housing or housing related services by the landlord, agent of the landlord or by any other occupant of the same building. - (3) No person shall perform any discriminatory advertisement practices in sale or renting any residential property such as disclosing preferences, limitation or discrimination based on any protected categories of persons. - (4) Where there are more than 20 units within one housing colony, society or other form collective living, a "Residents Welfare Association" shall be constituted.
-The resident welfare association shall establish an "Anti- Discrimination Committee" that investigates the issues regarding discrimination in respective premises.
-The Anti-Discrimination Committee shall consist of persons with different protected characteristics who comprise at least half the total strength of the committee - (5) The Residents Welfare Associations shall ensure that no person or group with protected characteristics faces discriminatory treatment in the context of services provided to residents in that premises or barriers to accessing their property.
+- (1) No person shall be denied or face discontinuation of, or discrimination with regard to the right to reside, purchase, rent, or otherwise occupy any property due to her protected characteristics; - (2) No person with one or more protected characteristics shall be evicted because of one or more protected characteristics, from any kind of accommodation, housing or housing related services by the landlord, agent of the landlord or by any other occupant of the same building. - (3) No person shall perform any discriminatory advertisement practices in sale or renting any residential property such as disclosing preferences, limitation or discrimination based on any protected categories of persons. - (4) Where there are more than 20 units within one housing colony, apartment complex, society or any other form of collective living, a "Residents Welfare Association" shall be constituted.
+The resident welfare association shall establish an "Anti- Discrimination Committee" that investigates the issues regarding discrimination in respective premises. - (5) The Anti-Discrimination Committee shall consist of persons with different protected characteristics and provided that at least one half the total members of the Committee shall be women. - (6) The Committee shall be headed by a Presiding Officer who shall be a woman and shall have one external member who is experienced in dealing with matters of discrimination related to one or more groups with protected characteristics, or has substantial experience in working on issues of human rights or non-governmental organizations; - (7) The Anti-Discrimination Committee may receive complaints in writing from the complainant, or somebody on behalf of the complainant; - (8) Upon receiving a complaint, the Anti-Discrimination Committee shall convene to inquire into the complaint, hear both parties, summon required evidence and make a recommendation of required action to the Resident Welfare Association; - (9) The Residents Welfare Associations shall ensure that no person or group with protected characteristics faces discriminatory treatment in the context of services provided to residents in that premises or barriers to accessing their property.